gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ## Entity Selection

 Entities have to be fetched before using them.
-Entities can also change their state between calls to the script if game happens either in between separate calls to the programs, or if the program calls `game_tick` on its own.
+Entities can also change their state between calls to the script if game ticks occur either in between separate calls to the programs, or if the program calls `game_tick` on its own.
-In this case - entities would need to be re-fetched, or the code should account for entities getting dead.
+In this case - entities would need to be re-fetched, or the code should account for entities dying.

 ### `player(), player(type), player(name)`

 With no arguments, it returns the calling player or the player closest to the caller.
 Note that the main context will receive `p` variable pointing to this player.
-With `type` or `name` specified it will try first to match a type, returning a list of players matching a type, and if this fails, will assume its player name query retuning player with that name, or `null` if no player was found.
+With `type` or `name` specified, it will try first to match a type, returning a list of players matching a type, and if this fails, will assume its player name query retuning player with that name, or `null` if no player was found.
 With `'all'`, list of all players in the game, in all dimensions, so end user needs to be cautious, that you might be referring to wrong blocks and entities around the player in question.
 With `type = '*'` it returns all players in caller dimension, `'survival'` returns all survival and adventure players, `'creative'` returns all creative players, `'spectating'` returns all spectating players, and `'!spectating'`, all not-spectating players.
-If all fails, with `name`, the player in question, if is logged in.
+If all fails, with `name`, the player in question, if he/she is logged in.

 ### `entity_id(uuid), entity_id(id)`

-Fetching entities wither by their ID obtained via `entity ~ 'id'`, which is unique for a dimension and current world run, or by UUID, obtained via `entity ~ 'uuid'`.
+Fetching entities either by their ID obtained via `entity ~ 'id'`, which is unique for a dimension and current world run, or by UUID, obtained via `entity ~ 'uuid'`.
 It returns null if no such entity is found.
 Safer way to 'store' entities between calls, as missing entities will be returning `null`.
 Both calls using UUID or numerical ID are `O(1)`, but obviously using UUIDs takes more memory and compute.